camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/broker.md

 ### zeebe.broker.exporters.elasticsearch

-An example configuration for the elasticsearch exporter is below.
+An example configuration for the Elasticsearch exporter is below.

 These setting can also be overridden using the environment variables `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCH_*`